-Note: There are a ton of theories and practices for applying rush fees, so what works best for you might differ from others.
+Note: There are a ton of theories and practices for applying rush fees for freelancers, so what works best for you might differ from others.

-For my business, a rush project is any project:
+For my freelancing business, a rush job is any project:

-- whose deadline is shorter than my “normal” timeframe.
+- whose deadline is shorter than my “normal” timeframe (they need it asap).

 - that requires me to reschedule other scheduled work.

-- that forces me to work over the weekend.
+- that forces me to work over the weekend, last minute.

-Some tack on a flat percentage of the project cost.
+Some tack on a flat percentage of the project cost as an extra fee.
 Others use a sliding percentage scale, charging slightly less the costlier a project gets.
 Still others eschew calling it a “rush fee” at all and instead just charge more for the project as a whole.

-Regardless of how you charge extra, most agree that a rush project ought to cost in the neighborhood of an additional 50%.
+Regardless of how you charge for the extra fee, most freelancers agree that a rush project ought to cost in the neighborhood of an additional 50%.
 This is because: